Tencent/rapidjson/doc/schema.md

 ## Performance

 Most C++ JSON libraries have not yet supporting JSON Schema.
-So we tried to evluate the performance of RapidJSON's JSON Schema validator according to [json-schema-benchmark](https://github.com/ebdrup/json-schema-benchmark), which tests 11 JavaScript libraries running on Node.js.
+So we tried to evaluate the performance of RapidJSON's JSON Schema validator according to [json-schema-benchmark](https://github.com/ebdrup/json-schema-benchmark), which tests 11 JavaScript libraries running on Node.js.

 That benchmark runs validations on [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite), in which some test suites and tests are excluded.
+We made the same benchmarking procedure in [`schematest.cpp`](test/perftest/schematest.cpp).

-On a Mac Book Pro (2.8 GHz Intel Core i7), the following results are gathered.
+On a Mac Book Pro (2.8 GHz Intel Core i7), the following results are collected.

 |Validator|Relative speed|Number of test runs per second|
 |---------|:------------:|:----------------------------:|